perrybutler/WP-OAuth/readme.txt

 = 0.4 =
 = New features / enhancements =
 * Added basic Battle.net support.
+Requires SSL.
+* Now compatible with CloudFlare Flexible SSL.
+* Settings page improvements.

 = 0.3.1 =
 = Fixes =
 * The wp_login action now properly passes the $user for improved compatibility with other plugins such as Simple History.

 = 0.3 =
+= New features / enhancements =
+* Settings page improvements.

 = Fixes =
 * Now uses site_url instead of SERVER_NAME which should reflect a more accurate redirect_url.
-* Settings page improvements.
+* Now compatible with Heroku cloud hosting.

 = 0.2.2 =
 = New features / enhancements =